SIPOC Analysis

 Example – Idea Generation and Implementation

 The following is an example of a SIPOC map for an idea generation and implementation process.
-Note how the example shows the major process steps, the primary process inputs and outputs, and the key customers and suppliers.
+Note how the example shows the major process steps, primary process inputs and outputs, as well as the key customers and suppliers.

 SIPOC Example

-The following is the same SIPOC map where the process has been expanded at the bottom of the table to present it in a process map format.
+The following is the same SIPOC map where the process has been expanded at the bottom of the table, presented in the form of a process map.

 SIPOC Example